fboglind/project-acholi/README.md

 This script will:
 - Load a batch job on the server in order to train a baseline model

-### preprocess.py

-This script will:
-- Preprocess/Tokenize using nltk

 ### tools\analyze_line_endings.py:

 This script will: